supriya-16/Employee-Directory-Web-Interface/README.md

    ```bash
    npx serve .
    ```
-4. Open `index.html` in your browser.
+4. Open `index.ftl` in your browser.

 ## Mock Data
 Data is stored in memory in `mockData.js`.